-1. In a medium-size mixing bowl, combine salt and sugar.
+1. In a medium-size mixing bowl, combine the salt and sugar.
 Whisk together until well combined

 2. Into an 8×8-inch glass or ceramic baking dish, pour half of the salt-and-sugar mixture.
 With a spoon, make 4 egg-yolk-size depressions.
 Carefully place 1 egg yolk in each depression, then gently pour the other half of the salt and sugar mixture on top.
 Tightly wrap in plastic wrap and place in the fridge for 4 days.